ApurvaChitre/MPH-GenomicSEM-HS/README.md

 ### Detailed Steps and Commands

-After completing the main analysis steps, you can use the following detailed instructions to process and prepare files for MPH.
+Detailed instructions to process and prepare files for MPH.

 #### 1. Fill Missing Genotypes (Optional)
 Filling missing genotypes is optional and has little impact on the overall analysis.